 Bulky item collection is by request only.
-Residents can put in a request online or by calling Durham One Call at 919-560-1200.
+Residents can schedule a request below.

 Proper method to prepare a bulky item(s) for collection

 Bulky Brush Collections are by Request Only

 Yard waste customers are entitled to two (2) free bulky brush pickups per year as part of their paid subscription service.
 Call 919-560-1200 to schedule an appointment for bulky brush collection.
 Your bulky brush must not exceed 4 cubic yards, which is approximately equal to one average size pickup truck.
 Excess debris is subject to additional charges that must be approved by the customer before collection will be made.

 Proper Bulky Brush Placement